How to Print Labels From Excel Spreadsheet?

 Method #2 – Print Single Address Label from Excel without Word

 - Step 1: Use the excel sheet, which has a tiny macro to rearrange the column data to the printable address labels.

 - Insert data into column A.

 - Step 3: Press CTRL+E to start the excel macro.

 - Step 4: Enter the number of columns to print the labels.

 Then, the data is displayed.

 - Set the custom margins as top=0.5, bottom=0.5, left=0.21975, and right=0.21975.

 - Step 6: Set scaling option to “Fits all columns on one page” in the print settings and click on print.

 Things to Remember

-- Don’t forget saving a label created for reports and invoices.
+- Don’t forget to save a label created for reports and invoices.
 It supports in use of the labels in the future.

 - Using the labels templates in word saves a lot of time in creating and printing labels.

-- Make ensure that excel sheet doesn’t present any empty cells, rows, and columns to avoid inappropriate results while merging in Word document
+- Make ensure that the excel sheet doesn’t present any empty cells, rows, and columns to avoid inappropriate results while merging in a Word document.

 - Create individual columns for the first name, last name, and title headers instead of one to segregate the recipient information.

 This has been a guide to Print Labels From Excel.
-Here we discuss how to print address labels from excel with and without MS Word along with some examples and downloadable excel template.
+Here we discuss how to print address labels from excel with and without MS Word along with some examples and a downloadable excel template.
 You may learn more about excel from the following articles –